Bachelor's degree (or equivalent);

 Human history is shaped by materials, and our future will be too.
 Without a thorough understanding of the material powers that make us, we are not well-equipped to create a more sustainable future.
 An archaeologists’ perspective is crucial to this understanding.

-The fundamental impact of materials on the shaping of a society is easy to recognise in the Prehistoric record.
+The impact of materials on the shaping of human societies is easy to recognise in the prehistoric record.
 In fact, we have named entire epochs after them: Stone Age, Bronze Age, Iron Age.
-However, once written sources start to appear, the materials fade into the background.
-But that does not make them any less important.
+But once written sources start to appear, the materials fade into the background.
+But that does not make materials any less important.

-Materials are the fundamental building blocks of societies, and it is for this reason that our relations with materials matter – both in the past and the present.
+Materials are the fundamental building blocks of societies, and it is for this reason that our relations with materials matter; both in the past and in the present.